EMF Radiation Calculator

 Are smart meters dangerous?

-Smart meters transmit at higher power (about 1 W) than most home devices, but they only transmit for brief bursts — typically less than 1% of the time.
+Smart meters transmit at higher power (about 1 W) than most home devices, but they only transmit for brief bursts - typically less than 1% of the time.
 During those bursts, at 3 feet away, a smart meter produces about 4% of the FCC limit.
-Time-averaged, the effective exposure is less than 0.04% of the limit.
-At the typical installation distance of 10+ feet from living spaces, exposure is negligible.
+Time-averaged, the effective exposure is less than 0.04% of the limit, while a precautionary reader may still prefer more distance, better placement, or directional shielding when a meter is close to a bedroom or desk.

 How does this calculator work?